tiffany-brand/work-day-timeblock-planner/README.md

 # Work Day Time Block Planner
 This project is a calendar application that allows a user to plan hourly time blocks in a day.
 The application displays each hourly block from 9 am to 5 pm and users can save events in each time block.
+Hourly blocks are color coded: Gray blocks are in the past, red is the present hour, and green blocks are future hours.
+A clear button allows the user to clear all calendar events from the day.

 ## Link to Deployed Application